retrokey/Salsa-CMS-2.0-for-Arcturus-Emulator-and-Nitro/README.md

 <hr>

 <h1>About</h1>
-Salsa CMS is a simple CMS especially for Arcturus and Arcturus Morningstar <a href="https://github.com/victorlbs"> Victor</a>.
+Salsa CMS is a simple CMS especially for Arcturus and Arcturus Morningstar made by <a href="https://github.com/victorlbs"> Victorlbs</a>.

 <h2>Requirements</h2>